Reinforced Inverse Scattering: Introduction

-Nowadays, artificial intelligence (AI) have fundamentally changed a vast of industries.
-AI leverages computers and machines to mimic the problem-solving and decision-making capabilities of the human mind.
-AI has already achieved similar performance as human experts in many fields, such as image recognition \citep{ir}, Go \citep{go}, Starcraft \citep{star} and voice generation \citep{wavenet}.
-Recently, AI has been applied in many scientific fields, e.g., protein structure prediction \citep{fold}, climate forecasting \citep{clim}, astronomical pattern recognition \citep{ast}, etc. These exciting successes encourage the exploration of AI in various scientific research.
-This paper introduces reinforcement learning (RL) to inverse problems and develops an intelligent computing method for inverse scattering to achieve precision imaging.
-In particular, a reinforcement learning framework is designed to learn and decide sensor positions and wave frequencies adaptive to different scatterers in an intelligent way, thus obtaining a significant improvement in reconstruction quality with limited imaging resources.
+Nowadays, artificial intelligence (AI) has fundamentally transformed a vast array of industries.
+AI harnesses the power of computers and machines to replicate the problem-solving and decision-making capabilities of the human mind.
+In many fields, AI has already achieved performance levels comparable to those of human experts, as seen in image recognition \citep{ir}, the game of Go \citep{go}, Starcraft \citep{star}, and voice generation \citep{wavenet}.
+Recently, AI has found applications in numerous scientific domains, including protein structure prediction \citep{fold}, climate forecasting \citep{clim}, and astronomical pattern recognition \citep{ast}.
+These remarkable successes have spurred interest in exploring AI's potential in various scientific research areas.

+This paper introduces reinforcement learning (RL) to address inverse scattering problems.
+Specifically, a reinforcement learning framework is designed to autonomously learn and determine sensor positions and wave frequencies that adapt intelligently to different scatterers.
+Given an initial strategy, this approach leads to significant enhancements in reconstruction quality while making efficient use of imaging resources.

-The inverse scattering problem is to reconstruct or recover the physical and/or geometric properties of an object from the measured data.
-The reconstructed information of interest includes, for instance, the dielectric constant distribution and the shape or structure.
-The interrogating or probing radiation can be an electromagnetic wave (e.g., microwave, optical wave, and X-ray), an acoustic wave, or some other waves.
-The problem of inverse scattering is important when details about the structure and composition of an object are required.
-Inverse scattering has wide applications in nondestructive evaluation, medical imaging, remote sensing, seismic exploration, target identification, geophysics, optics, atmospheric sciences, and other such fields \citep{app1,app2,app3,app4,app5,s1}.
+The inverse scattering problem involves the reconstruction or recovery of the physical and/or geometric properties of an object based on measured data.
+The information of interest typically includes the distribution of dielectric constants and the shape or structure of the object.
+The probing radiation can take the form of electromagnetic waves (e.g., microwave, optical wave, and X-ray), acoustic waves, or other waveforms.
+Inverse scattering holds great significance when detailed information about an object's structure and composition is needed.
+It finds broad applications in nondestructive evaluation, medical imaging, remote sensing, seismic exploration, target identification, geophysics, optics, atmospheric sciences, and various other fields \citep{app1,app2,app3,app4,app5,s1}.

 We focus on the two-dimensional time-harmonic acoustic inverse scattering problem as a proof of concept for the reinforcement learning framework.
-In a compact domain $\Omega$ of interest, the inhomogeneous media scattering problem at a fixed frequency $\omega$ is modeled by the Helmholtz equation:
+In a compact domain $\Omega$ of interest, the inhomogeneous media scattering problem at a fixed wavenumber $k$ can be modeled by the following equation: